 My Story

-I am currently an MSc Student at the University of Calgary and graduated with a BSc in 2021 from Mount Royal University in Calgary Alberta, Canada.
+I am currently an PhD Student at the University of Calgary and graduated with a BSc in 2021 from Mount Royal University in Calgary Alberta, Canada.
 For much of my life, I felt like a black sheep when it came to science – a paintbrush amongst a jar full of mechanical pencils.
 Science always fascinated me, but art was what people recognized me for.
 After realizing that my two interests were not mutually exclusive, I began to flourish in both disciplines.

 I love combining my love for art with my science background.
-My current MSc research involves examining the role patient decision aids can play in improving patient satisfaction for adult spinal deformity surgeries.
+My current PhD research involves examining the role patient decision aids and visuals can play in improving patient satisfaction for adult spinal deformity surgeries.
 Additionally, I have worked with several local businesses and labs doing everything from photography and illustration, to writing and publishing.
 I advocate for science accessibility through art and am very proud to be a paintbrush amongst mechanical pencils.

 Values & Goals